bankswe-portfolio/tech-writing-portfolio/docs/index.md

 Welcome — thanks for visiting.

-This site collects case studies that show how I approach technical writing in practice.
+This portfolio collects case studies that demonstrate my approach to technical writing.
-Each study walks through a real scenario, combining the problem, the solution, and the documentation choices that tie them together.
+Each piece was created either as part of a job application exercise or as an independent project to showcase how I handle developer-facing documentation.

-In the **Case Studies** section you’ll see examples of how I:
+Across the **Case Studies**, you’ll see how I:

-- Shape technical material into guidance that readers can actually use
+- Translate complex tools into clear, scenario-driven guidance
-- Balance detail with clarity to support different audiences
+- Balance technical depth with accessibility for different audiences
-- Build documentation as an integral part of the overall product
+- Treat documentation as part of the product experience, not an afterthought

+The goal is to show both *how* I write and *why* I make the choices I do — clarity, usability, and context always at the center.

 ## About Me